 You can substitute any nut in place of the pecans.
 Cashews and walnuts are particularly good with this recipe.
 I highly recommend using coconut palm sugar – it has a much more complex flavor and it’s unrefined.
 And, it does not taste like coconut.
 It’s made from the nectar of the flower on coconut trees not the actual coconut.

-Spray a 12″ long piece of tin foil with oil spray and set aside.
+Spray a sheet of parchment or 12″ long piece of tin foil with oil spray and set aside.

 Heat a non-stick skillet over a medium-high flame for 2-3 minutes.
 Add the chopped nuts and toast them, tossing constantly for 2 minutes.